Z-Dip: a standardized measure for data modality assessment: Z-Dip

 \subsection{Simulation of Null Distributions}

-To estimate $\mu_N$ and $\sigma_N$, we simulate large ensembles of null samples from the uniform distribution for a grid of sample sizes $N$ ranging from small ($N=4$) to very large ($N=72{,}000$).
-The uniform distribution is used in line with Hartigan and Hartigan's original formulation, where it was used to calibrate empirical percentage points of the dip statistic.
-For each simulated dataset, we compute the Dip statistic, yielding an empirical null distribution.
-The mean and standard deviation of this distribution provide estimates of $\mu_N$ and $\sigma_N$.
+To estimate $\mu_N$ and $\sigma_N$, we simulate large ensembles ($20,000$ iterations each) of null samples from the uniform distribution for a grid of 183 roughly log-spaced sample sizes $N$, ranging from small ($N=4$) to very large ($N=72{,}000$).
+The uniform distribution is used in line with Hartigan and Hartigan's original formulation, where it was used to calibrate empirical percentage points of the Dip statistic.
+For each simulated dataset, we compute the Dip statistic, yielding an empirical null distribution, and the mean and standard deviation of this distribution provide estimates of $\mu_N$ and $\sigma_N$.

-To enable efficient application, these values are stored in precomputed lookup tables.
-For sample sizes not explicitly simulated, we interpolate $\mu_N$ and $\sigma_N$ linearly between adjacent grid points.
-This precomputation and interpolation ensure that Z-Dip scores can be rapidly obtained for any sample size without repeated simulation, and the binary file containing the complete table is provided with the software accompanying this paper (see Section \ref{sec:data_code}).
+For sample sizes not explicitly simulated, $\mu_N$ and $\sigma_N$ are obtained by linear interpolation between adjacent grid points, and, to enable efficient application, these values are stored in precomputed lookup tables, ensuring that Z-Dip scores can be rapidly obtained for any sample size without repeated simulation.
+The binary files containing the complete lookup tables are provided with the software accompanying this paper (see Section \ref{sec:data_code}).